 Stick with it for 14 days.
 Everyone is different; some people need more time than others to adjust to natural shampoo.
 Don't give up after one wash!

-With a slight adjustment to your hair care routine, you can expect to enjoy soft, shiny, clean hair and less scalp irritation, buildup, flyaways, dandruff and other issues commonly experienced with commercial formulas.
+With this slight adjustment to their hair care routine, proponents of shampoo bars say they enjoy soft, shiny, clean hair and less scalp irritation, buildup, flyaways, dandruff and other issues commonly experienced with commercial formulas.

 #solidshampoo #shampoobars #benefitsofshampoobar #plasticfreechallenge #nowaste #plasticbottleenvironmentalcrisis #oceanplastic #shampoobarvsliquidshampoo #applecidervinegarrinse #shinyhealthyhair #naturalshampoo #naturalhaircare